Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Numerical set-up

 The magnetic field is defined by an initial angle $\alpha$,

-such as $\alpha=0^\circ$ corresponds to the case where the magnetic field is aligned to the stream (and perpendicular to the temperature gradient), and $\alpha=90^\circ$ corresponds to the case where the magnetic field is transverse to the stream (and aligned with the temperature gradient).
+such as $\alpha=0^\circ$ corresponds to the case where the magnetic field is parallel to the stream axis $\hat{y}$ (anti-parallel to the flow) and perpendicular to the temperature gradient, and $\alpha=90^\circ$ corresponds to the case where the magnetic field is transverse to the stream (and aligned with the temperature gradient).
 As the magnetic field is constant over the entire domain, hydrostatic equilibrium gives us a constant pressure $P_0$ both in the CGM and in the stream.